Rent a Coop: History

 Tyler Phillips and Diana Samata started the business in Potomac, Maryland, in early 2012 with less than $50 by using salvaged wood, hinges and relatives' tools to make their first chicken coop.
-Phillips and Samata opened their second location in Flemington, NJ in 2014.
+Phillips and Samata opened their second location in Flemington, New Jersey, in 2014.
 In June 2014, the business had 70 chicken coops and incubators on rent with customers.

 Tyler Phillips began to design proprietary chicken feeders and waterers to reduce the manual labor involved in maintaining the chicken coops the company rented.
 RentACoop began manufacturing its own line of chicken feeders and waterers and selling them directly to chicken owners in 2014.
-Beginning in 2015, RentACoop’s primary business has been direct-to-consumer sales of chicken coop supplies.
+Beginning in 2015, RentACoop's primary business has been direct-to-consumer sales of chicken coop supplies.

 In 2017, RentACoop added Amazon as a distribution channel.

 In 2018, the company changed its name from Rent a Coop to RentACoop.

 On February 1, 2021, Surge Private Equity acquired a large portion of RentACoop.